ELEN-Workshops-and-LDI/LDI-ML/README.md

 - `xml.etree.ElementTree`: For parsing XML data.
 - `jupyter`: For running Jupyter notebooks.
 - `keras`: For building and training deep learning models.
 - `tensorflow`: For building and training deep learning models.
+- `tensorflow_probability`: For building and training deep learning models.
+- `pytorch`: For building and training deep learning models.

 Scripts can be run using jupyter notebook.